vleeuwenmenno/dotfiles-cp/README.md

 ## Configuration

-The dotfiles manager uses a `dotfiles.yaml` configuration file:
+The dotfiles manager uses a `dotfiles.yaml` configuration file that defines what happens when you run `dotfiles apply`:

 ```yaml
 metadata: